Cultural governance: European Union

 Cultural governance in the European Union includes a range of cultural policies geared toward promoting European culture.

-The European Commission's 2007 communication "on a European agenda for culture in a globalizing world" describes interaction with culture through a various channels, including support for and consultation with cultural organizations, encouragement of artist mobility and intercultural communication, use of European culture in international relations, maintenance of EU copyright law, and promotion of European cultural goods and services.Rachael Craufurd Smith, “The Cultural Logic of Economic Integration”; in Psychogiopoulou (2015).
+The European Commission's 2007 communication "on a European agenda for culture in a globalizing world" describes interaction with culture through a various channels, including support for and consultation with cultural organizations, encouragement of artist mobility and intercultural communication, use of European culture in international relations, maintenance of EU copyright law, and promotion of European cultural goods and services.
 The European governments consider it necessary to promote and guide cultural development actively because of deficiencies in cultural outcomes of the free market.
 Further, intercultural communication and integration are considered intertwined with economic integration.